developerbadsa/-Employee-Management-client/README.md

      - Admin-exclusive features include making an employee HR and firing them.

 4. **Contact Us Page:**
-   - A dedicated "Contact Us" page with a dummy company address and a user-friendly form for visitors to send their opinions.
+   - A dedicated "Contact Us" page with a dummy company address and a user-friendly form for visitors to send their opinions and all will be save to database.

 5. **Technologies Used:**
    - React for the frontend, incorporating various packages such as Recharts for charts, Firebase for authentication, and Axios for API requests.